Writing On The Wall Of Death

 An excerpt from an early first chapter of Sputnik's Daughter appears in Room Magazine's Geek Girls Issue, published in September 2014.
 Look for it at your bookstore or visit Room Magazine.

-Photo credit of Terri Favro at the Inspire!
-Book Festival: Domenico Capilongo
+Photo credit of Terri Favro. taken at the "Words Without Borders" reading at the Inspire!
+Toronto International Book Fair (Nov.
+2014): Cole Anthony Capilongo

 Driving in fog, and other truths about the writing process